drvinceknight/pfm/book/tools-for-mathematics/02-algebra/why/main.md

 math.cos(0)
 ```

-One however allows you to carry out exact computations:
+One of these tools allows you to carry out exact computations:

 ```{code-cell} ipython3
 sympy.cos(sympy.pi / 4)